 Typically, the first step in restoring a wooden piece of furniture is a thorough cleaning.
 But when you’re dealing with antiques, you have to stop and examine the piece first, because you might find a label instructing on how to clean the item properly.

-Labels are a critical part of the provenance of antiques, and those labels can easily be removed.
+Also, labels are a critical part of the provenance of antiques, and those labels can easily be removed.
 So examine your piece of furniture for labels or instructions first before you attempt to clean it.

 Don’t Clean It with Wood Cleaner